 What is the QLD third-party (CTP) insurance scheme?
 Queensland first introduced the compulsory third-party scheme in 1936, and it remains widely recognised as Australia’s best driver insurance compensation system.
-As a result, when injured in a Queensland motor vehicle accident that is partly or wholly not your fault, you could make a CTP insurance claim and negotiate directly with the third-party insurance provider.
-CTP insurance can also cover damage inflicted on another person’s property.

-However, the third-party insurance claims process is complex and fraught with pitfalls because CTP insurers prioritise their financial interests over yours.
+But the third-party insurance claims process is complex and fraught with pitfalls because CTP insurers prioritise their financial interests over yours.

-A Queensland accident compensation lawyer can advise of your rights, the legal process and common barriers to a successful outcome.
+A Queensland accident compensation lawyer can advise you of your rights, the legal process and common barriers to a successful outcome.
 It’s free to know your rights.
 Call 1800 700 125

 About CTP Insurers

-Because people often only think about the CTP insurance scheme once they need to make a claim, they often have little knowledge of how it works.
 So we have created the ultimate guide to Understanding the Queensland Compulsory Third Party Insurance Scheme to help you learn about the system and your legal rights.
-We begin by defining CTP insurance.
+We begin by defining CTP cover.

-What should I do after a car accident?
+What to do after a car accident?

-Queensland Compulsory Third-Party Insurance Scheme Overview
+Queensland Compulsory Third-Party (CTP) Insurance Scheme Overview

 What is CTP Insurance?